A Guide To Sustainable Travel

 You'll see that it's about a whole mindset, a way of being and living.
 You'll see that sustainable travel is intimately wrapped up with your outlook on life and our place as humans within it.
 It's about giving back and enjoying the planet you have with a mind for the generations that will come after you.
 You'll also see that it's starting to work.

 Small Decisions – Big Impacts

 Small decisions – big impacts.
 It's the mantra of sustainable travel the world over.
-You don't have to ditch your mod cons, the iPhone, the internet.
+You don't have to ditch your modern day privileges such as your beloved the iPhone, or the internet.
 You don't have to forgo the luxuries of a visit to the spa or having a pool outside your hotel room.
-You don't need to dress only in organic hemp and furnish your next travel pad with all upcycled stuff.
+You don't need to dress only in organic hemp and furnish your next travel pad with all up-cycled stuff.
 You don't need to do any of that stuff – unless you want to, of course.
 If you want to, go right ahead.
 It can't hurt.

 You don't need to because that's not what the drive towards ethical and conscious travel is asking of globetrotters.
 Instead, it's asking just a few small changes; minute decisions, alterations in the way we move around the globe.
 It could be as simple as swapping out a plastic straw for a biodegradable bamboo one the next time you grab a dragon fruit smoothie in Bali.
 It could be just stopping with the disposable bags whenever you hit the supermarket.
 I could mean dropping plastic bottles for reusable ones as you hop between the Thai islands…